Telehealth and Occupational Therapy: A New Frontier

 Sarah Lyon from OT Potential has done a terrific job compiling up to date information regarding telehealth in OT.
 The guide includes comprehensive information on getting started in telehealth, reimbursement info, telehealth research and platforms that can provide telehealth services.

-If you’re still looking for more about what it’s like to be an OT working in telehealth, be sure to check out our article, A Day in the Life Working in OT Teletherapy featuring telehealth occupational therapist Rachel Morris, OTR/L.
+If you’re interested in what it’s like to be an occupational therapist working in telehealth, be sure to also check out our article, A Day in the Life Working in OT Teletherapy featuring telehealth occupational therapist Rachel Morris, OTR/L.

-Have you worked in telehealth or have you considered trying it out?
+Have you worked as a teletherapist, or have you considered trying teletherapy out?
 We’d love to hear your thoughts and experiences in the comments below!
+If you have any telehealth companies or resources you’d recommend, please share them as well.